Shiso Leaf

 Understanding the key chemical compounds helps explain why shiso leaf pairs well with certain ingredients.

-Primary aromatic compound responsible for shiso's distinctive minty-floral character; provides the herb's signature fresh quality and contributes antimicrobial properties
+Primary aromatic compound responsible for shiso's distinctive minty-anise character; provides the herb's signature cooling sensation and antimicrobial properties

 Quick Tips